jiangyolanda/jiangyolanda/README.md

 - 👋 Hi, I’m Yolanda
 - 👀 I’m interested in data-driven strategy and marketing
-- 🌱 I’m currently learning data science thru R/Python
+- 🌱 I’m currently learning data science thru R/Python and data visualization thru PowerPoint/Tableau
-- 💞️ I’m looking to collaborate in this area
+- 💞️ I’m looking forward to exploring the power of data on finding rules and telling stories!
-- ⚡ Fun fact: I'm a fan of Doraemon